Vitaeoth, the Wounded

 Despite their somewhat imposing silhouettes, most people find the elves to be attractive, and their natural beauty has inspired many a work of art or baudy tale.
 For their part, the elves are often fascinated by the severity and passion with which other, shorter-lived, races carry out their lives.
 This leads many elves to meet and have children with other races, meaning that elf blood runs in more multiracial people than other races.

 Curiously enough, they seem to develop slight physical differences in their appearances after spending a century or so in a new region.
 Usually these slight changes match the flora where they live, or represent the lack of such life.
 Elves who live near larger and thicker trees grow thicker builds, while some are thin like willows or palm trees.
-Their hair and eyes tend to take on the color of the local flora, usually taking earthen tones but becoming more exotic colors if they live in places like rainforests or jungles (often more than one color).
+Their hair, skin, and eyes tend to take on the color of the local flora, usually taking earthen tones but becoming more exotic colors if they live in places like rainforests or jungles (often more than one color).
 Elves usually accent their hairstyles with flowers, tree branches, or coral if they live in a coastal settlement.

 These unique builds and characteristics have led to several separate ethnicities of elves: the wood-elves, the sea-elves, and the sun-elves.
-Wood elves are the ethnicity that most people think of when they hear the word "elf", a tall and fair-skinned elf that lives in the many forests of Vitaeoth.
+Wood elves are the ethnicity that most people think of when they hear the word "elf", a tall and fair-skinned elf that lives in one of the many forests of Vitaeoth.
 Sea elves are elves who live on coasts and have developed tan skin, thin hair, longer limbs for swimming, and a considerable ability to hold their breath.
-Sun elves are elves who have chosen to live in places near deserts or in jungles, developing dark skin to absorb sunlight.
+Sun elves are elves who have chosen to live in places near deserts or in jungles, developing dark skin to absorb sunlight, and dark hair.
 All of these ethnicities have contact with each other, and while they typically have much in common they have established their own cultural nuances.

 Elves are known as educators, diplomats, creators, and naturalists.
 It is a common cultural theme for elves to make the world better for the future, as they have to live that future sooner than they think!

 Education is an important pillar of the elven society.
 An informed populace not only defends itself better, but makes more informed decisions when coming across a crisis.
 Elven settlements usually include a small schoolhouse or a larger place of learning where several educators live and teach students of all ages.
-History, natural sciences, medicine, music, and agriculture are usually all taught, as well as more exotic topics like magical knowledge and training.
+History, natural sciences, medicine, music, and agriculture are usually all taught, as well as more exotic topics like magical understanding and training.
 Even non-elven settlements might have a small building that is dedicated to learning.
 This can be a small house that an elf lives in with a library for the curious or as big as a guild house with multiple educators on staff.
 Many places of learning throughout the world employ elves as professors or educators, particularly when teaching about magic, medicine, or the natural world.
-This network of teaching is called the Collective of Cultivators, usually just called the Collective, or more derisively as "Gardeners."
+This network of teaching is called the Collective of Cultivators, usually just called the Gardeners.

 Diplomacy is an area where many elves excel.
 Communication skills are usually taught in Collective-allied institutions, and it has served the elves quite well in their dealings with others.
 Since others often see them with a bit of disdain, and many elves are rather proud of their heritage and cultural identity, it has only become more and more important if elves wish to work with others not of their kind.
 Because of this, most nations have good relations with Wynsylus, and elves find themselves entering social circles more easily than might otherwise be possible.
 This has been used for diplomacy just as much as it has been abused for extortion and treachery.
 Elven courts are difficult to navigate for outsiders, as if walking through a maze of mirrors.
 It can be tricky to talk down an elf.